-In the past, medical debt was treated just like any other type of debt on your credit report.
+In the past, it was treated just like any other type of debt on your credit report.
 Any relevant late payments, charge offs, or collections surrounding medical bills were weighed the same as credit card or any other type of debt.

-Now, however, both laws and credit scoring models have changed to better benefit consumers who are dealing with medical debt.
+Now, however, both laws and credit scoring models have changed to better benefit consumers who are dealing with medical bills.
 One of the best recent changes happened in 2015.

 The three major credit bureaus decided not to report any medical debt until 180 days, compared to just 30 days for other types of debt.
 This gives you more time to receive your bills, make sure they’re accurate, and work out a payment plan.